topranks/homerlabs/README.md

 |vrnetlab/vr-vqfx| latest   | Juniper vQFX image built with vrnetlab |:heavy_check_mark:|
 |debian|clab | Debian Linux container to simulate servers | |

-Tag imported images to these names with something like `docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest`

 Most of the labs depend on images that can be built with [vrnetlab](https://containerlab.dev/manual/vrnetlab/).
 VRnetlab builds container images that internally run qemu VMs when they start, allowing us to deploy VM-based network devices, such as Juniper vMX and vQFX, from docker/containerlab.

+Specific images can be aliased to the required names with something like `docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest`

 ### Resources

-Some of the labs are quite resource-heavy, given the number of VMs in total that are spun up.
+Many of the labs are resource-heavy, given the number of VMs in total that are spun up.

 ### Installation